-India travel tips, a choice of routes and destinations in India also combinable as tailor-made individual holidays in India.
+India travel tips, a choice of routes and destinations in India also combinable as a tailor-made individual trip to India.

 - Rajasthan Dreams: A tour including Shekhawati and Jaisalmer

 Explore the vibrant bazaars of Jaipur, the renowned frescoes of the Hawelis in Shekhawati region, the towering forts at Jodhpur and at Chittorgarh, the fairy-tale palaces of Udaipur, Jaisalmer, Bundi and Kota.
 Or stroll through the atmospheric pilgrimage sites of Mt.
 Abu and Pushkar.
 Experience the love of art manifested in stone, Rajput honour and legends, 1001 Nights in a bizarre landscape.
 An orgy of colours, shapes and smells.
 Luxurious accommodation is also available in many of the old authentic palaces - according to individual budget.

 - Hight-lights of the North: Delhi - Jaipur - Agra - Varanasi - Kolkata

 Follow the sacred Ganges and encounter the stunning monuments of Mughal architecture at Delhi and Agra, colourful Rajputana at Jaipur, the exquisite temples of the Chandela period at Khajuraho, and reach glorious Varanasi (Benares)- the constantly dying and being reborn city of Shiva.
 The journey can be extended to Calcutta (Kolkata), the buzzing cultural centre in Bengal with countless architectural remains of a colonial past.